Samory-909/virt-scripts/README.md

 ## Quickbuilder

 Purposes : deploy quickly guests based on pre-builded with previous scripts.
-Some images are avaible on https://get.goffinet.org/kvm : centos7 debian7 debian8 ubuntu1604 kali metasploitable openwrt15.05.
+Some images are avaible on https://get.goffinet.org/kvm : centos7 centos7.5 debian7 debian8 ubuntu1604 ubuntu1804 kali metasploitable openwrt15.05.

-1. `define-guest-image.sh` : deploy pre-builded images (quickbuilder)
+1. `define-guest-image.sh` : deploy pre-builded images (like a quickbuilder, provisionner)
 * `get_and_install_openwrt.sh` : get and start openwrt with two interfaces

+But is probably beter to build yourself your appliance with the auto-install.sh script.
+The root account and the password are in the preseed and kickstart templates included.

 ## Devices management

 Purposes : change RAM and vcpus, add block devices and network facilities

 1. `add-memory.sh` : add RAM
 * `add-vcpu.sh` : set vcpus count